 - Chili Lime Salt- A salt rim isn't necessary.
 But this salt is special with chili powder and lime zest.
 I am not typically a salt rim fan but this is special.
 And so worth making.

 - Honey Simple Syrup- One part honey and one part water warmed together.
-You can use a granulated sugar-based simple syrup as well.
-The syrup will mix in better with the liquids so either way, simple syrup is necessary.
+You can use our popular demerara simple syrup as well.
+The syrup will mix in better with the liquids, so either way, simple syrup is necessary.
 Resist the temptation to just drop in a little honey or granulated sugar.
 You won't be happy with the results.

 - Club Soda- Simple and to the point.
 Just to top off the cocktail and provide a little fizz.
 I use my Soda Stream all the time for cocktails like this!

-To make the drink, fill a cocktail shaker with ice.
-Add the mezcal, grapefruit juice, and simple syrup.
-Shake for about 15 seconds.
-Strain the drink into the glass.
+- Add ice, mezcal, grapefruit juice, and simple syrup.
+Shake for about 15 seconds until the otuside get frosty.

 Top off the drink with club soda.
 Sit back, relax and enjoy!
 You probably should have a snack too.
-Maybe this roasted salsa has your name on it?
+Maybe chips and dip with an easy roasted tomato salsa and a little avocado pico de gallo.

 Mezcal Paloma